mdn/content/files/en-us/learn/mathml/first_steps/index.md

 ---
 {{LearnSidebar}}

-MathML is the markup language used to write mathematical formulas in Web pages.
+MathML is the markup language used to write mathematical formulas in web pages.
 This module provides a gentle beginning to your path towards MathML mastery with the basics of how it works, what the syntax looks like, and how you can start using it inside HTML.

 > **Callout:**
 >